OctopusDeploy/OctoProduct/chapter1.md

 The **Run once on worker** option executes the step on a worker.
 The executing step has no knowledge of a target, and so is typically used by steps that perform work through external APIs.
 With this option selected, a step will be executed once per deployment.

-The **Run on a worker on behalf of each deployment target** option executes the step on a worker, but with the context of each target that matches the selected role and environment available to the step.
+The **Run on a worker on behalf of each deployment target** option executes the step on a worker, but in the context of each target that matches the selected role and environment available to the step.
 With this option selected, a step will be executed once for each matching target.

 The **Run on each deployment target** option executes the step on the target.
-This is to execute code on a physical machine or VM with a tentacle installed.
+This is to execute code on a physical machine or virtual machine (VM) with a tentacle installed.
 With this option selected, a step will be executed once for each matching target.
 :::

 :::hint
 **Concept explanation: Tentacles**

-An Octopus tentacle is an agent that is installed on a physical machine or virtual machine.
+An Octopus tentacle is an agent that is installed on a physical machine or VM.
 Tentacles execute steps directly on the target machine, and are used to copy artifacts, run scripts, or perform deployments from a process running on target machine's operating system.

 Other target types, like the Kubernetes target, capture the details required to connect to the target, but do not run on the target.
 Kubernetes targets are used to configure the Kubernetes configuration file used by the `kubectl` executable, which allows deployments and operations tasks to be performed on the Kubernetes cluster.
 :::